-- Please read the University's policy on plagiarism (see the "Code of Behaviour on Academic Matters" in the Calendar of the Faculty of Arts and Science). - $\cdot$ No aids (e.g., notes or books) will be allowed for writing the tests. - $\cdot$ Ensure your answer is logical and well-organized. - $\cdot$ Back up assertions with arguments and examples. - $\cdot$ A longer answer is not necessarily a better answer. - We are interested in your reasoning as well as your intellectual creativity.
-So, make your assessment fair (consider the positive as well as the negative), insightful (do not state the obvious), and comprehensive (do not miss the forest for the trees). - $\cdot$ Strengthen your argument by raising and responding honestly to possible criticisms of it. - A stimulating conclusion provides not just a summary of the argument, but also a discussion of its sociological implications ("If what I have argued about X is true, these are some of the inferences we can draw for Y."). - You do not need to cite non-course material in order to do well on tests.
-At the same time, material from other courses (in sociology or otherwise) may help to illustrate or support your arguments.
+- Please read the University's policy on plagiarism (see the "Code of Behaviour on Academic Matters" in the Calendar of the Faculty of Arts and Science). - $\cdot\,$ No aids (e.g., notes or books) allowed for writing the tests. - \cdot Ensure your answer is logical and well-organized. - Back up assertions with arguments and examples. - A longer answer is not necessarily a better answer. - We are interested in your reasoning as well as your intellectual creativity.
+So, make your assessment fair (consider the positive as well as the negative), insightful (do not state the obvious), and comprehensive (do not miss the forest for the trees). - · Strengthen your argument by raising and responding honestly to possible criticisms. - \cdot A stimulating conclusion provides not just a summary of the argument, but also a discussion of its sociological implications ("If what I have argued about X is true, these are some of the inferences we can draw for Y."). - \cdot You do not need to cite non-course material in order to do well on tests.
+At the same time, material from other courses (in sociology or otherwise) may help to support your argument.

-COMMENT AND MARK SHEET SOC376H1S - Winter 2017 Department of Sociology, University of Toronto Professor J. Veugelers
+COMMENT AND MARK SHEET Contemporary Sociological Theory Department of Sociology, University of Toronto Professor J. Veugelers

-Student name

-Student number Grade T.A.'s initials
+Student name Student number Grade Originality of argume

-Originality of argument

 Strong Average Weak

 Comments:

-Adequate evidence to su pport argument
+Adequate evidence to support argument

 Strong Average Weak

 Comments:

 Appropriate use of primary and secondary sources

 Strong Average Weak

+Comments: